-Actor, director, writer and now public school teacher Christian Carvajal has written a play that will have a reading at La Vida Wine Bar in Lacey.
+Actor, director, writer and educator Christian Carvajal has written a play that will have a reading at La Vida Wine Bar in Lacey.
 Carvajal’s brand-new, comic script is loosely based on Volpone by Elizabethan and Jacobean playwright Ben Jonson and features the talents of actors Heather Christopher, Michael Christopher, Gabe McClelland, Scott Pinkston, John Pratt, John Serembe and James Venturini.

 “In our current political climate, isn’t it fun sometimes just to be reminded that it’s the system that’s crazy, not us?” says Carvajal, who also wrote last year’s popular 3 Impossible Questions, produced by Olympia Family Theater.

 Like plays by his contemporary, William Shakespeare, Jonson’s Volpone has characters pretending to be what they’re not along with other forms of deceit.
 The title character’s name is Italian for “sly fox,” and in Carvajal’s play, he’s simply called Fox (Pinkston).
 Similarly, most of the other characters are named after animals or have names that reflect their prominent personality traits.
 Thus, we have actor Gabriel McClelland as Bugsy, Mosca in the original; and John Pratt as Crowe, an aged billionaire.

 If ever there’s been a star-studded reading of a locally written play, this is it.
 Pinkston was captivating in Lakewood Playhouse’s epic Angels in America; McClelland was mesmerizing as Winston Smith in Theater Artists Olympia’s 1984; and Carvajal, both Christophers and Serembe were in this summer’s outdoor Shakespeare The Tempest.